glouppe/info8006-introduction-to-ai/lecture6.md

 ---

-# Inference
+# Variable elimination

-- Inference in Hybrid Bayesian networks can be conducted similarly as in the discrete case, but replacing summations by integrations.
+- Variable elimination in Hybrid Bayesian networks can be conducted similarly as in the discrete case, by replacing **summations with integrations**.
+- Exact inference remains possible *under some assumptions* (e.g., linear Gaussian models).
+    - in which case exact analytical computations can be derived.
+- However, this often **does not scale** to arbitrary continuous distributions.
+    - e.g., numerical approximations of integrals amount to discretize continuous variables.

 ---

 class: middle, center

 # Approximate inference

+---

+# Approximate inference

+- Exact inference is **intractable** for most probabilistic models of practical interest.
+    - e.g., involving many variables, undirected cycles, etc.
+- Solution: abandon exact inference and develop  **approximate** but *faster* inference algorithms.
+- Main families of approximate inference algorithms:
+    - *Sampling methods*: produce answers by repeatedly generating random numbers from a distribution of interest.
+        - This is the family of methods we will consider.
+    - *Variational methods*: formulate inference as an optimization problem.
+    - *(Loopy) belief propagation* methods: formulate inference as a message-passing algorithm.

+---

+# Sampling from a distribution

 ---